goatshriek/ruby-dragon/docs/development.md

 information that you will likely find useful.

+## Setting Up a Development Environment
+While there is documentation included with Ghidra on how to set up a plugin development environment, there are a few unmentioned pitfalls that are worth mentioning.

+TODO: upgrade steps (deleted build directory, link to new Ghidra)

 ## Adding a New Language
 Support for a wide variety of languages is the primary goal of Ruby Dragon.
 As such, its design is optimized to make the addition of a new one as